godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

              Sample_i0_j0(p, base).comps);

     :param s:
-        the sampler to which the texture from which texels will be retrieved is bound.
+        The sampler to which the texture from which texels will be retrieved is bound.

     :param p:
-        the texture coordinates at which texture will be sampled.
+        The texture coordinates at which texture will be sampled.

     :param comps:
         *optional* the component of the source texture (0 -> x, 1 -> y, 2 -> z, 3 -> w) that will be used to generate the resulting vector.
 Zero if not specified.

     :return:
-        the gathered texel.
+        The gathered texel.

     https://www.khronos.org/registry/OpenGL-Refpages/gl4/html/textureGather.xhtml